whisthq/vm-scripts/README.md

 - Set Optimal Tesla M60 GPU Settings
 - Disable Hyper-V Video (to use the GPU instead, will fail if you're using RDP when running the script)
 - Create Fractal Directory in Program Files
-- Download & Enable the Fractal service
+- Download and Enable the Fractal service
 - Download the Fractal server executable
+- Enable Fractal Firewall Rules
 - Download the Fractal Exit script
 - Download the Fractal auto update script
 - Download & Set the Fractal wallpaper
+- Download the Unison File Sync executable
-- Enable Fractal Firewall Rules
+- Enable the OpenSSH Server for File Sync
 - Disable Shutdown, Logout and Sleep in Start Menu
 - Set Auto-Login

-After running `master.ps1`, dotnetfx won't be fully installed (1 package will be missing), the Fractal disconnect button won't be pinned to the Start Menu and the Display settings won't be greyed-out.
-To have those features, you need to log back on the cloud computer and do:
+After running `cloud.ps1`, dotnetfx won't be fully installed (1 package will be missing), the Fractal disconnect button won't be pinned to the Start Menu and the Display settings won't be greyed-out.
+To have those features, you need to log back on the cloud computer via RDP and do:
 - Open PowerShell and run "choco install dotnetfx --force
 - Open Start Menu, right-click "_Exit Fractal_" and select "Pin to Start"
 - Open "Local Group Policy Editor", naviguate to \User Configuration\Administrative Tools\Control Panel\Display and set both the settings listed there (Disable the Display Control Panel, Hide Settings tab) to "Enabled"